loda-lang/loda-lang.github.io/index.markdown

 * [Specification](spec) of the LODA language.
 * [Online Editor](edit/?oeis=45){: .btn } to try it out yourself.
 * [Mined Programs](https://github.com/loda-lang/loda-programs) of OEIS integer sequences.
-This repository contains programs that generate integer sequences from the OEIS.
-The vast majority of these programs has been automatically generated using [loda-cpp](https://github.com/loda-lang/loda-cpp), but there are also a few hand-written programs.
+* [Dashboard](http://loda.ckrause.org/grafana): Grafana dashboard for the miners.

 There are currently more than 35k programs available!
 You can find lists with descriptions and links here: